opentok/opentok-rtc/README.md

 [OpenTok platform](https://tokbox.com/developer/) and uses the OpenTok SDKs and API.
 You can deploy OpenTokRTC on your servers to get your own Google Hangouts alternative running on WebRTC.

-This repository contains a NodeJS server and a web client application.
+This repository contains a Node.js server and a web client application.

 ## Table of Contents